-The Changemakers mission is to empower promising youth leaders to drive positive impact in Tulsa right now and into the future.
+The Changemakers mission is to build capacity in youth, adults, and systems to support youth in driving positive impact in Tulsa right now and into the future.

 Vision: A future where Tulsa is a model city for youth-driven impact.
-The youth are core catalysts for impact in their communities, and communities are actively engaged in identifying, developing, and empowering youth as leaders.
+Youth are core catalysts for impact in their communities, and communities are actively engaged in identifying, developing, and empowering youth as leaders.
 Tulsa is consistently cultivating highly effective community leaders eager to empower successive generations.

-Tulsa Changemakers is a semester long, 25-session afterschool youth leadership development and action program that empowers elementary, middle, and high school students, exclusively from Title I Schools in Tulsa Public Schools and Union Public Schools, to make meaningful change in their schools and communities.
+- Listen, Listen, Act is a semester long, 25-session afterschool and in-school youth leadership development and action program that empowers elementary, middle, and high school students, primarily from Title I schools in Tulsa Public and Union Public Schools, to make meaningful change in their schools and communities.

 Interested in getting involved with Tulsa Changemakers?
-Email Jake Lerner at firstname.lastname@example.org.
+Email Hannah Jarman at email@example.com.